This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Intake and output:

 You may not be allowed to eat anything before your surgery.
 You will be given liquids through your IV tube.
-Your caregiver will monitor the amount of liquids you get and how much you urinate.
-Ask your caregiver if you need to measure or collect your urine before you dispose of it.
+Your healthcare provider will monitor the amount of liquids you get and how much you urinate.
+Ask your healthcare provider if you need to measure or collect your urine before you dispose of it.

 Nasogastric (NG) tube: